vintalie/vintalie/README.md

 ###

-<p>Hi, my name is Mario Luiz and I'm programmer from Brasil, more precisely in the coastal waters of Praia Grande.
+<p>Hello, nice to have you here! my name is Mario Luiz and I'm programmer from Brasil, more precisely in the coastal waters of Praia Grande.
 I have worked with since 2018, some jobs consolidated, but my greatest pride is my personal projects, so check someones!<br>I work with PHP, Javascript, NodeJS, and Python.
 I know build beutifuls interfaces with HTML, CSS or SCSS, and JS.
 I also know deploy aplications in Docker, Linux, and Bussiness Hosts with Apache or NGIN.
 <br>If you need a solution for your project, automation for a recurring task, or custom development, get in touch to talk about that!</p>

 ###